Wildelyssa/Wildelyssa.github.io/README.md

 * **HTML**
 * **CSS**

+Next stage of project is to rebuild in React and update with links to more recent projects and builds

 ## Purpose
 My portfolio website to display the projects I have worked on and am working on, the tech I am confident with and information for potential clients and employers